 Paper-II – It is a qualifying paper candidates need to score a minimum of 33% marks in this paper to qualify.

-To read previous year Preliminary Exam General Studies Paper
+To read the previous year’s Preliminary Exam General Studies Paper

-After qualifying the Preliminary Examination candidates are allowed to go for mains exam which consists of two parts –
+After qualifying the Preliminary Examination, candidates are allowed to appear in the mains exam, which consists of two parts –

 - The written exam of nine papers